NitinReddy01/Mal-Vin/README.md

 ```bash
   git clone https://github.com/NitinReddy01/Mal-Vin.git
 ```
-2.Run command `npm install` to install all the packages.
+2.Run command `npm install` to install all the packages in both client ans server.

 3.You need to install following modules in your local system using pip
 ```bash